Enabling

 most well-established parts of the kiosk network is a demonstration project set

-up with help from
+up with help from Harvard

 “You have to do a huge amount of awareness